aspose-pdf/Aspose.PDF-Documentation/net/advanced-operations/working-with-forms/xfa-forms/_index.md

 weight: 10
 url: /net/xfa-forms/
 ---

-# XFA Forms
+{{% alert color="primary" %}}

->Dynamic forms are based on an XML specification known as XFA, the “XML Forms Architecture”.
+Dynamic forms are based on an XML specification known as XFA, the “XML Forms Architecture”.
 It can also convert dynamic XFA form to standard Acroform.
 The information about the form (as far as PDF is concerned) is very vague – it specifies that fields exist, with properties, and JavaScript events, but does not specify any rendering.
 The objects of XFA form are drawn at the time loading the document.

+{{% /alert %}}

 Aspose.PDF for .NET API lets you work with XFA and XFA Acroform fields in a PDF document.
 The Aspose.PDF.Facades.Form class provides the capability to deal with static AcroForm and you can get a particular field instance using the Form class’ GetFieldFacade(..) method.
 However, XFA fields cannot be accessed via the Form.GetFieldFacade(..) method.
 Instead, use Document.Form.XFA to get/set field values and manipulate XFA field template (set field properties).

 ## Fill XFA fields

 The following code snippet shows you how to fill fields in XFA form.

 ```csharp
 // For complete examples and data files, please go to https://github.com/aspose-pdf/Aspose.PDF-for-.NET
 // The path to the documents directory.